 Foreign National Employee Status

-This page is for current and new international employees in H-1B, TN, E-3 or O-1 status who already have an approved position with WashU and application submitted to USCIS.
-If you are a department looking to sponsor an employee: ON THIS PAGE Documents Reporting change of address You and your dependents must report changes to […]
+This page is for current and new international employees in H-1B, TN, E-3 or O-1 immigration status who already have an approved position with WashU and application submitted to USCIS.
+If you are a department looking to sponsor an employee: ON THIS PAGE Documents Reporting change of address You and your dependents must report changes […]

 J-1 Exchange Visitor Status